The Machars and the Isle of Whithorn, Dumfries and Galloway

 The Rhins of Galloway

 Contact us today to book your holiday at Number 7 Ninian’s Landing, there is so much to explore and to see and do here.
-We have lots more useful information in the apartment to help you plan your activities whilst on holiday.
+We have lots more useful information in the apartment to help you plan your activities whilst on holiday and we are more than happy to answer your questions or to make recommendations.
 Call or text Alison on 07824 770968 or you can for more information.